Lestaillats Marls Formation

-The Lestaillats Marls Formation is a Mesozoic geologic formation in France.
+The Lestaillats Marls Formation (Formation des marnes de Lestaillats) is a geological formation in southwestern France whose layers date back to the early late Maastrichtian, approximately 69 to 68 million years ago.
+It consists of dark marls deposited in a coastal marsh area.
 Dinosaur remains are among the fossils that have been recovered from the formation, although none have yet been referred to a specific genus.